 In those situations, CAMP takes the lead in matching the mentee with a mentor who is experienced and knowledgeable in the relevant issue and assists the mentoring pair in initiating the relationship.
 The mentee then takes the lead in facilitating and maintaining the relationship without a formal plan.

-The CAMP mentoring tracks and Mentoring Resource Center are always available and accessible to the mentoring pair should they need assistance.
+The CAMP mentoring plans and Mentoring Resource Center are always available and accessible to the mentoring pair should they need assistance.
 These mentoring relationships are generally short term, lasting less than six months.

 Although these mentoring relationships are brief and issue specific, they remain meaningful to the participants as the mentee receives the practical skills and knowledge he or she is seeking, while the mentor has the opportunity to give back to the profession and help to develop an inexperienced attorney without devoting significant time and effort.